Deep-MI/FastSurfer/Docker/README.md

 ./docker_build.sh
 ```

 This script builds a docker image with the name fastsurfer:gpu.
 With it you basically execute the script __run_fastsurfer.sh__ from the parent directory.
-It takes as input a single T1-weighted MRI brain scan (from the /data directory) and first produces the aparc.DKTatlas+aseg.mgz segmentation followed by the surface construction (output stored in /output directory).
+It takes as input a single T1-weighted MRI brain scan (from the /data directory) and first produces the aparc.DKTatlas+aseg.nii.gz segmentation followed by the surface construction (output stored in /output directory).

 ```bash
 docker run --gpus all -v /home/user/my_mri_data:/data \